0chain/zboxcli/README.md

   "signature": "9edb86c8710d5e3ee4fde247c638fd6b81af67e7bb3f9d60700aec8e310c1f06"
 }
 ```
-* `assigner` A label for the entity giving the free storage.
+* `assigner` A label for the entity providing the free storage.
-* `recipient` The marker; has to be run by the recipient to be valid.
+* `recipient` The marker has to be run by the recipient to be valid.
-* `free_tokens` The number of free tokens; equivalent to the `size` filed.
+* `free_tokens` The amount of free tokens.
+When creating a new allocation the
+   free tokens will be split between the allocation's write pool,
+   and a new read pool; the ratio of this split configured on the blockchain.
 * `timestamp` A unique timestamp.
 Used to prevent multiple applications of the same marker.
-* `signature` Signed by the assigner, validated using public key on the blockchain.
+* `signature` Signed by the assigner, validated using the stored public key on the blockchain.
 All allocation settings, other than `lock`, will be set automatically by 0chain.
   Once created, an allocation funded by a free storage marker becomes identical to
   any other allocation; Its history forgotten.